 Numerous reports show the video game industry pulls in more money than the film industry.
 The rise of Twitch and livestreaming threw fuel on a fire that had already been burning for decades.

 And if we’re talking about streaming, there’s really only one place to go: Twitch.

 Sure, Microsoft has Mixer, but Twitch still owns around 76% of the streaming market in the U.S. and Europe.
 If you want to build a following, go where the people are.

 Building a loyal following is about more than just being elite at video games — although that certainly helps.
 You have to become an on-air personality, and build yourself a brand.

 Music plays a huge part in that, because it sets the tone for your stream.
 And if you maintain a certain style of background music, then it will set the tone for your entire channel.

 Unfortunately, there’s a lot more to it than just grabbing random songs you like and playing them when you go live.
-You need to be deliberate about what music you choose, and how you go about getting permission to use said music.
+You need to be deliberate about what music you choose, and how you go about playing music on Twitch.

 To help you out, we made this guide.
 Here’s a quick look at what you’ll learn:

 Every stream focuses on a triumvirate of sound: the gameplay, the narration, and the background music.
 The most important are the first two: gameplay and narration.

 No one wants to watch a game without the sound effects, because that’s what pulls people into the game’s world.
 That’s what makes everything feel a little more real.